 Pavement and bridge ratings are shown in Map 7.3.
-Pavement condition ratings (PCR) are available based on ODOTs pavement condition rating manual and visual observations of pavement distress.
+Pavement condition AMATS https:// amatsplanning.org/ ratings (PCR) are available based on ODOTs pavement condition rating manual and visual observations of pavement distress.
 Ratings range from 100 or very good to zero or very poor.
 On average, Portage County's roads are rated as good.
 Only four road segments in the county have a rating of poor and there are no segments rated as very poor.